NEW STUDENT ORIENTATION

 During this long-held tradition, new students recite the honor pledge and sign pledge cards to “faithfully uphold the principles of the Honor Code.”
 According to the Student Handbook, a student’s enrollment is not considered complete until the Honor Pledge has been signed.

-Tour of Massey House
+Tour of the Massey House

 Resident students are assigned parking permits, which allow them to park in designated residential parking areas.
 Commuter students must park in designated commuter parking lots between 7 a.m. and 4 p.m., Monday-Friday.
 Between 4 p.m. and 7 a.m. during the week and throughout the weekend, all students may park in the following areas: Alumnae Parking Lot, Chapel Parking Lot, Cate Center Parking Lot, and the small parking lot behind Martin Hall.
 If students plan to bring their car to campus, they must purchase a parking permit from the Campus Police Building during their first week on campus.

-Parking permit fees are $200 for the academic year for residents and $125 for commuting students.
 The Campus Police Building is located behind Poteat Residence Hall and is open from 7:30 a.m.- 4 p.m.
 Mon.-Fri.
 Students may also visit Campus Police to have their CamCards created during Orientation.
 Campus Police can be reached at (919) 760-8888.

 Greetings!